LagoLunatic/DSVEdit/README.txt

-DSVEdit (DSVania Editor) is a work-in-progress editor for the three Castlevania games for the Nintendo DS: Dawn of Sorrow, Portrait of Ruin, and Order of Ecclesia (only compatible with North American versions).
+DSVEdit (DSVania Editor) is a work-in-progress editor for the three Castlevania games for the Nintendo DS: Dawn of Sorrow, Portrait of Ruin, and Order of Ecclesia.
+It's currently compatible with the North American and Japanese versions.

 Source code: https://github.com/LagoLunatic/DSVEdit
 Report issues here: https://github.com/LagoLunatic/DSVEdit/issues

 ### Features

-* Viewing and editing rooms (tiles, entities, and doors)
+* Editing rooms (tiles, entities, and doors)
 * Resizing rooms, and adding and removing entities and doors.
 Files are automatically expanded as necessary to avoid overwriting other data.
-* Viewing and editing enemies (max HP, attack, items dropped, etc.)
+* Editing enemies (max HP, attack, items dropped, etc.)
-* Viewing and editing text
+* Editing items
-* Viewing and editing items
+* Editing GFX and palettes
-* Viewing and editing random chest item pools
+* Editing sprites (enemies, objects, weapons, etc)
-* Viewing and editing area maps
+* Editing area maps
-* Viewing sprites (enemies, objects, weapons, etc)
+* Editing text
-* Viewing and editing GFX and palettes
+* Editing which songs play in which areas
-* Viewing and editing which songs play in which areas
+* Editing random chest item pools

 ### Requirements